aacallanta12/beaver-online-help/docs/appraisals.md

 ## Attendance and Quality
-This module is for daily inputs regarding the Quality of work and the attendance of an employee daily.
+This module is for daily inputs regarding the Quality of work and Attendance of an employee.
 ![Image](img/appraisals2.png)
 >
-after clicking A & Q this will you on your screen
+After clicking A & Q this will appear on your screen
 >
 ![Image](img/appraisals3.png)
 >
-+ You can select an account to appraise employee, agent on that specific account
++ You can select an account to appraise an employee on that specific account.
 	+ You can only rate the quality of work form 1-100
-	+ To mark the absent you can select:
+	+ To mark the attendance you can select.
 		+ present
 		+ absent
 		+ day off